vnknowledge2014/cboe-pcap-replay/README.md

 ```

 The automation script will:
-1. Generate 60 seconds of realistic market data
+1. Generate 60 seconds of realistic Australian market data with all official PITCH message types
-2. Convert it to PCAP format
+2. Convert it to PCAP format with proper PITCH message encoding
-3. Start the receiver in background
+3. Start the receiver in background to monitor packet reception
-4. Replay the data and analyze results
+4. Replay the data with correct sequencing and analyze results
-5. Provide comprehensive summary
+5. Provide comprehensive summary showing message type distribution and compliance

 ## CBOE PCAP Replayer